Valid for Dedicated Servers running Microsoft Windows Server 2019 or Microsoft Windows Server 2022 operating systems managed in the Cloud Panel.

 If a driver defect is identified as the cause of the bluescreen, the analysis shows you which driver is responsible for the bluescreen and thus for the crash of the operating system.
 If this evaluation does not help you, please contact Microsoft Support with the result of the evaluation for further analysis.

-You can use SFC Scan to scan and repair system files of the Microsoft Windows operating system.
+You can use System File Checker (SFC) to scan and repair system files of the Microsoft Windows operating system.
 The program uses a repair wizard for this purpose.
 This repair wizard can automatically repair system files that are corrupted or missing.
 Alternatively, it can ask you which files to repair.

 How to repair the file system of your server with SFC Scan:

-Select the Scan and prompt before doing an repairs option and the file system will be checked.
+• Select the Scan and prompt before doing any repairs option and the file system will be checked.

 You can use Hotfix Uninstall to uninstall hotfixes or service packs.